lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - Game page
   - File: `src/components/layouts/GameLayout1.tsx`
-  - Removed animation on When/Where cards after exiting fullscreen (dropped `animate-pulse`).
-A brief non-animated ring highlight may still apply for 1s.
+  - Removed exit-fullscreen card highlight.
+Instead, added a one-time 1s typewriter animation for the “When?” and “Where?” labels (orange while typing, then normal color).
   - Updated labels to normal text and punctuation: “When?” and “Where?”.

 - Round score